UCL/ucl_software_carpentry/installation/install.md

 Software Carpentry.
 You should register with [Github](github.com) for an account and sign into the GUI client with this account.
 This will automatically set-up [SSH based authentication](https://help.github.com/articles/generating-ssh-keys#platform-windows) for the terminal client.
-The terminal client comes in 3 different flavours based on Windows CMD (dos like), Windows Powershell, and BASH.
+The terminal client comes in 3 different flavours based on Windows CMD (DOS like), Windows Powershell, and BASH.
 We will use the BASH client as this most closely resembles the Linux and OS X terminal used by other students.
 In order to configure this open the Github client.
 Sign in with your credentials and: